INFORMSJoC/2024.0686/README.md

 - KIP: [data/problems/interdiction-flatten](data/problems/interdiction-flatten)

 The instance files for the KPP, MaxSSPP, and MinSCPP are in JSON format and are self-explanatory.

+#### License for KIP Instances

-The KIP instances are copied from https://github.com/nwoeanhinnogaehr/bkpsolver.
+The KIP instances in the `data/problems/interdiction` and `data/problems/interdiction-flatten` folders are copied from [bkpsolver](https://github.com/nwoeanhinnogaehr/bkpsolver).
+These files are subject to the original license found in `data/problems/interdiction/LICENSE` and `data/problems/interdiction-flatten/LICENSE`.

 ### Generate New Instances